Soamid/evogil/README.md

 HGS model is our own solution, you can find more about it [here](http://www.sciencedirect.com/science/article/pii/S1877750316300254) (denoted as MO-mHGS).

+In order to add your own algorithm as Evogil's driver, follow instruction in [Developer's Guide](doc/developer_guide.md).

 ### Quality indicators

 Metrics implemented in evogil: